 The Cheyenne Animal Shelter offers microchipping 361 days a year in our Lost and Found Department.
 Hours of operation are Monday – Sunday 8 am until 6 pm.
 The cost is $25 per pet and no appointment is necessary.

 The Cheyenne Animal Shelter also holds quarterly microchip clinics at the reduced rate of $20 per chip.
 Microchip clinic dates are listed on our calendar of events page.

-Cat, squirrel, skunk and raccoon humane traps are available at the shelter’s Lost and Found department.
-We only have a limited number of traps; call the shelter prior to coming out to ensure that a trap is available. , we require a $50 cash deposit.
+Cat, squirrel, skunk and raccoon humane traps are available through Animal Control.
+We only have a limited number of traps; call the shelter prior to coming out to ensure that a trap is available.
+We require a $1o0 cash deposit.
 We will give you your check back when you return the trap.